 Furthermore, chia, sunflower, pumpkin, flax, sesame, and even poppy seeds have become popular.
-These contain healthy fats, antioxidants, and various nutrients that benefit your health in a variety of ways.
+These contain healthy fats, antioxidants, and various nutrients with all kinds of health properties.

 For example, it’s been proven that regular and moderate consumption of seeds, within a balanced diet, helps to take care of your cardiovascular health and prevent the development of other diseases.

-In addition to the aforementioned seeds, people have incorporated other healthy foods (such as nuts) into their diet more frequently.
-Moreover, they’ve also been encouraged to eat bird seeds.
+In addition to the aforementioned seeds, people are incorporating other foods (such as nuts) into their diet more frequently.
+Moreover, many are also encouraged to try birdseed.

 More about birdseed

-- The grains are considered to have a unique composition and structure similar to others of the same botanical family such as wheat, oats, barley, and rice.
-For this reason, it’s considered a true cereal.
+- The grains have a unique composition and structure similar to others of the same botanical family such as wheat, oats, barley, and rice.
+Thus, it’s a true cereal.

 - Most people associate birdseed with bird feed.
 Indeed, this is its most common use.
-However, birdseed can also be suitable for human consumption.
+However, some of it is also suitable for human consumption.

 Birdseed and cinnamon remedy

 The birdseed you use must be properly labeled for human consumption.
 We don’t recommend using birdseed intended for birds.
-This is because it has a different treatment.
+This is because it’s been processed differently.

 You can drink the following beverage either hot or cold.
 However, it’s ideal not to add sugar or any other type of sweetener.
 So, if you decide to do so, try to keep it in moderation.
-Adding a touch of honey (half a teaspoon) isn’t the same as adding two tablespoons.
+Half a teaspoon is way less than two tablespoons.

 - Then, soak the birdseed overnight

-- The next morning, drain the birdseed (with a strainer) and add them to the blender with the rest of the ingredients
+- The next morning, strain the birdseed and add it to the blender with the rest of the ingredients

 - Blend until smooth